Montpelier receives National Geographic Grant to uncover larger Slave Community on Property

 While we have located several potential sites dating to this period through metal detector surveys, we need to conduct more intensive archaeological testing at these sites to determine their occupation period and use.
 This proposed project will provide the data necessary to interpret these sites within a larger context--not only within the changes at Montpelier, but also within the broader region.
 The results from these investigations will shed light on one of the founding father's attempts to modernize his farm during the early Federal era.
 This information has the potential to provide insight into Madison's views on slavery and the role he saw it playing within the nation.

-The proposed project will allow for an archaeological examination of the James Madison's Montpelier plantation farm located in the Virginia Piedmont.
+This project will allow for an archaeological examination of the James Madison's Montpelier plantation farm located in the Virginia Piedmont.
 Previous archaeological and documentary research have allowed for the identification of the historic core of the Madison plantation including extensive research on the main house, quarters for house slaves and skilled artisans, and the work buildings and slave quarters for the main farm complex (Reeves 2010; Reeves and Greer 2012; Marshall 2011; Trickett 2013a and b).
 We have spent the past four years engaged in a intensive study of the plantations historic core including Madison-era slave quarters and work.
 This National Endowment for the Humanities-funded study has given us an excellent context for understanding the range of slave housing Madison had in the plantation core and his efforts to modernize the farm in the late 18th century and early 19th century.
 What remains to be explored over the estate's 2700 acre landmass are the dozens of sites that formed the quarters for field slaves, barns, work areas, and other building sites that made up the larger plantation for outlying fields.
 Similar studies conducted at Monticello have revealed slave quarters and work areas scattered across a range of topographic settings (Bon-Harper, et al. 2003).
 Recent archaeological surveys at Monteplier have located over a dozen Madison-era sites related to the agricultural operations of the larger estate (Reeves and Woehlke 2013) (Figure 1).
 The closer study of these sites is the topic for this proposed study.

 Similar to other plantations in the Virginia Piedmont, the Montpelier property was used intensively throughout the 18th and early 19th centuries for a variety of agricultural activities.
 Evidence of intensive tobacco production, in particular, can be seen in the depleted soils in this area caused from erosion of exposed fields.
 In the 1790s, James Madison arranged for the plantation to change from a reliance on tobacco production to a more diversified crop system involving animal husbandry, plowing, and rotating crops, changing the plantation to a farm operation (Trickett 2013; Hicks 2012; Morgan 1998).
 The infrastructure for both periods would have consisted of not only fields, fencelines, and roads, but also work and living complexes for the enslaved work force who provided the labor for production.
 The sites included in this proposed study date to the late 18th/early 19th century when Madison was changing the agricultural base of his parent's plantation.
 What makes the archaeological study of the this plantation complex unique is the unique preservation of these sites following their abandonment in the 1830s.